pypa/pip/docs/html/ux-research-design/2020-research-outputs/improving-pips-documentation.md

 - To help pip users install pip

 *Suggested content:*
-- Refactor current page, ephasising pathways for different operating systems
+- Refactor current page, emphasising pathways for different operating systems
 - Add "tips and tricks", "troubleshooting" and "see also" (link to external resources) sections to provide additional help

 ---